The key to quitting smoking is preparation. That’s why we run Preparing to Quit workshops.

 Our professional, passionate Health and Wellbeing Facilitators have been supporting people in local communities to make long-lasting lifestyle changes for over ten years.
 Now, we’ve adapted our years of experience to create value-for-money health and wellbeing courses for businesses, allowing us to support an even wider group of people.

 We can deliver this Smoking Cessation course in your workplace — over a series of lunchtimes, say — or you can come to us and use our training rooms in Edgbaston.

 Gateway is a not-for-profit Community Interest Company (CIC), so any money we make goes straight back into the community.
 As well as supporting your own employees to better health, you could be funding our foodbank, our schools teams, or our social prescribing service supporting people with issues around housing, finance and social isolation.

 RSPH Level 2 Award in Supporting Smoking Cessation

 If you would like to become qualified to deliver this course yourself, we also deliver an RSPH-accredited award in Supporting Smoking Cessation.
 This qualification is for people who are interested in helping others to develop a healthier lifestyle by stopping smoking.
 You will increase your knowledge and understanding of why people smoke, the personal and social consequences of this and how you can help and support people to stop smoking.
-Call Jemma on 0121 456 7820 for more details.
+Call 0121 456 7820 for more details.